-The latest stable version is currently Fedora 37, you can download it from the Fedora official website.
+The latest stable version is currently Fedora 40, you can download it from the Fedora official website.

 1. Run a System Update

 This should be pretty obvious in any new installation for any Linux distribution.
-In most cases, there are a lot of updates and bug fixes for problems which may exist in the new release.
-Running an update for your system packages would be a wise decision to do before starting to use the system and complain later about problems which may already be solved.
+In most cases, there are a lot of updates and bug fixes for problems that may exist in the latest release.

 To update your system, simply run the following command: